Jinmoyee/Vision-Aid-AI-Powered-Smart-Spectacles/README.md

 Vision Aid is a low-cost, offline, edge-computing wearable that helps visually impaired users navigate indoor spaces.
 It runs a custom-trained YOLOv8n model on a Raspberry Pi 4, fuses detections with ultrasonic proximity data, and delivers real-time spoken feedback — with no dependency on cloud APIs.

-> 📄 Companion research paper: *An Edge-AI Assistive Wearable Architecture for Real-Time Indoor Navigation via Custom YOLOv8 Optimization*
+> 📄 Companion research paper (preprint): *An Edge-AI Assistive Wearable Architecture for Real-Time Indoor Navigation via Custom YOLOv8 Optimization*
+> **Authors:** Jinmoyee Thakuria, Ashmita Sarkar
-> DOI: `10.5281/zenodo.xxxxxx` (update with your Zenodo release link)
+> DOI: `10.5281/zenodo.xxxxxx` (update with your Zenodo release link once the preprint/archive is live)

 ---